FrostyDraugr/CPP-Course/README.md

 # CPP-Course#

+**As of now co-op doesn't work!!!**

+**When I was working on it tonight it functioned, only for me to boot up Unreal after pushing my latest change on Git to find that it didn't work anymore.**

+**I'm not sure what broke or if I imagined things, but I will try to fix it over the weekend if at all possible. **

+**Thank you for your patience.**

 **THIS PROJECT WAS BUILT IN VISUAL STUDIO 2022, UE 5.1.1** **You will need the following free Plugin installed to your engine version: https://www.unrealengine.com/marketplace/en-US/product/visual-studio-integration-tool?sessionInvalidated=true**